 9 Effective Strategies for Validating Your Online Course Idea

-If you find yourself in this situation often - you’re missing out on a crucial step of the course creation process.
-You’re doubtful of your course idea because you’re not validating it first.
+If you find yourself in this situation a lot, you're missing an important step in the process of creating a course.
+You're doubtful about your course idea because you haven't validated it first.

-You must always validate the course idea before investing time, money, and effort into building it.
+You should always validate your course idea before spending time, money, and effort to build it.
 Why?
-Because you wouldn’t want your efforts to go in vain.
+Because you wouldn't want all your hard work to be for nothing.

 So, how to validate an online course idea?